A state of emergency has been declared after the chemical waste burst from a reservoir.

-The company at the centre of of the leak said released $150,000 to local authorities to help deal with the disaster, and offered its condolences to the relatives of those who had lost their lives.
+The company at the centre of the leak said it had released $150,000 to local authorities to help deal with the disaster, and offered its condolences to the relatives of those who had lost their lives.

 MAL, the Hungarian Aluminium Production and Trade Company, has come under fierce criticism, with officials suggesting too much of the caustic red sludge was being held in the reservoir.

 Authorities have ordered a criminal inquiry into the accident.